Causal Intuition and Delayed-Choice Experiments: Introduction

 \section{Introduction}

-One of the great challenges of modern physics is to resolve the conceptual paradoxes in the foundations of quantum mechanics \cite{SmolinA}.
-Some of these paradoxes concern time.
-For example, in 1926 Lewis proposed a delayed-choice thought-experiment which appeared to show a temporal paradox in the Conventional Theory of quantum mechanics \cite{LewisA,LewisB}.
+One of the grand challenges of modern physics is to resolve the conceptual paradoxes in the foundations of quantum mechanics~\cite{Smolin}.
+Some of these paradoxes concern our causal intuition.
+For example, in 1926 Lewis proposed a delayed-choice thought experiment which appeared to show retrocausation in the Conventional Formulation of quantum mechanics~\cite{LewisA, LewisB}.
+Retrocausation, also known as future input dependence~\cite{Wharton}, is when a model parameter associated with time $t$ depends on model inputs associated with times greater than $t$.
 He considered a double-slit interference experiment using a single photon from a distant star.
-A thousand years after the photon has left the star, but just before it reaches the two slits on Earth, we randomly choose to either keep both slits open or close one slit.
-We repeat this experiment for a large number of single photons, to obtain an ensemble of experimental results.
-In the subensemble where we chose to keep both slits open, we see an interference pattern, implying each photon took both paths from the star.
-In the subensemble where we chose to keep only one slit open, we do not see an interference pattern, implying each photon took only one path from the star.
-Lewis concluded that \textquotedblleft...in some manner the atom in the source $S$ can foretell before it emits its quantum of light whether one or both of the slits $A$ and $B$ are going to be open \cite{LewisA}."
-How can an atom in a distant star know what we will choose to do on Earth, a thousand years in the future?
+One thousand years after the photon has left the star, but just before it reaches the two slits ($A$ and $B$) on Earth, we randomly choose to either keep both slits $A$ and $B$ open, or intervene to close slit $A$ only, or intervene to close slit $B$ only.
+We repeat this experiment for a large number of single photons to obtain an ensemble of experimental results.
+In the sub-ensemble where we chose to keep both slits open, we see an interference pattern, implying each photon took both routes from the star.
+In the sub-ensemble where we intervened to keep only one slit open, we do not see an interference pattern, implying each photon took only one route from the star.
+Lewis concluded that "in some manner the atom in the source $S$ can foretell before it emits its quantum of light whether one or both of the slits $A$ and $B$ are going to be open".
+Our intervention appears to cause the photon to change its route before the intervention actually happens, in violation of our causal intuition that effects never happen before interventions.
 This is the delayed-choice paradox.
-Weizs\"{a}cker and Wheeler later rediscovered and elaborated on Lewis's thought-experiment \cite{WeizsackerA,WeizsackerB,WheelerA,WheelerB}.
-Delayed-choice experiments with photons, neutrons, and atoms have confirmed this paradoxical behavior \cite{HellmuthA,HellmuthB,AlleyA,BaldzuhnA,LawsonDakuA,KawaiA,KimA,JacquesA,PeruzzoA,TangA,RoyA,KaiserA}.
+Weizs\"{a}cker and Wheeler later rediscovered and elaborated on Lewis's thought experiment~\cite{WeizsackerA, WeizsackerB, WheelerA, WheelerB}.
+This apparent paradox has been confirmed in experiments with photons, neutrons, and atoms~\cite{HellmuthA,HellmuthB,BaldzuhnA,LawsonDakuA,KawaiA,KimA,JacquesA,PeruzzoA,TangA,RoyA,KaiserA}.
+The most recent review of delayed-choice experiments says "It is a general feature of delayed-choice experiments that quantum effects can mimic an influence of future actions on {past events}"~\cite{Ma}. {The word "mimic" is used because the authors ascribe to an interpretation of the wavefunction as only a "catalog of our knowledge", not a real physical object.
+There is then no delayed-choice paradox.
+This is the conventional Copenhagen interpretation~\cite{Commins,CTDL,Griffiths}.
+I have instead chosen to interpret the wavefunction as a real physical object.} Note that there are many different formulations and interpretations of quantum mechanics, but this paper will only be concerned with the Conventional, Time-Reversed, and Time-Symmetric Formulations.